Have you ever wondered what happens when a player is called up by their country?

 Who deals with things such as passports & boarding passes?

-Uncle Frank becomes the most important person in Scotland when it comes to international trips.
-He looks after all the documentation and nothing gets let out of his sight.
+Phillips will become the most important person in Scotland when it comes to international trips.
+She will look after all the documentation and ensure nothing is left out of her sight.

 Is there a WhatsApp group for each camp?
 And who is the admin?